andrevidela/Research-report/Thesis/index.md

 # Abstract

 Idris2 is a programming language featuring Quantitative type theory, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
 This is the result of more than 30 years of development spawned by the work of Girard on Linear logic.
 Until recently, our understanding of linear types and their uses in dependently-typed programs was hypothetical.
-However this changes with Idris2, which allow us to explore the semantics of running programs using linear and dependent types.
+However, this changes with Idris2, which allow us to explore the semantics of running programs using linear and dependent types.
 In this thesis I explore multiple facets of programming through the lens of quantitative programming, from ergonomics, to performance.
-I will present how quantitative annotations can help the programmer write program that precisely match their intention, provide more information to the compiler better analyse the program written, and enable the output bytecode to run faster.
+I will present how quantitative annotations can help the programmer write programs that precisely match their intention, provide more information to the compiler to better analyse the program written, and enable the output bytecode to run faster.

 \newpage
 \setcounter{secnumdepth}{2}